 How did people live in prehistoric times?
 How did they use the natural materials around them to make tools, clothes and homes?
-During this session, children will use different materials to make everyday items from prehistoric times.
-They will have the opportunity to engrave a cuttlefish bone using a flint tool, weave a basket, use natural dyes and card wool for spinning.
-They will handle real artefacts and explore changes and similarities in items from the Stone Age to the Bronze Age and Iron Age.
+During this session, children will have the opportunity to take part in practical activities from each of the Stone Age, Bronze Age and Iron Age.
+They will handle real artefacts and explore changes and similarities in items from each time period.

 Discover some of St Ives’ fascinating history on this town walk.
 Did you know that the Great fire of St Ives in 1689 started behind the White Hart pub?
 Or that the Bridge Chapel has been a pub, a doctor’s surgery and someone’s home?
 This interactive tour brings history to life by visiting some of the key locations in St Ives’ history – including a look inside the Chapel itself.

 This session introduces and supports children’s knowledge of what fossils are and what they can tell us about the past.
 Children get to take part in a mini-excavation of real Jurassic fossils, as well as make a clay fossil of their own and an ichthyosaur or plesiosaur puppet to take home with them.

 Take a trip through Victorian St Ives.
 Who will you meet?
 Examine real Victorian artefacts and photographs and discover how the lives of Victorian children and families differed to ours today.
 Did you know that many museums owe their existence to Victorian collectors?
 The Norris Museum is no different!
 Children are invited to create their own museum display using the artefacts.